tmcfarlin412/tmcfarlin412.github.io/_posts/2022-09-22-castle-intro.md

 <a href="https://tmcfarlin412.github.io/assets/images/2022-07-22_castle_screenshot.png">Screenshot of current state of project</a>

-Thus far the following skills have been picked up / worked on as a part of this journey:
+Skills learned / refined since start of project:

 - C++ development.
 Some large components of the engine include
   - View rendering system (inspired by Android system, since that's what I know)